jflude/lancaster/README.md

 These are utility programs to show, modify or delete a storage.

-INSPECTOR, given the -a option, outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause the values of records to be output.
+INSPECTOR, given the -a option, outputs the attribute values of a storage, such as the size of a record within it, the capacity of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause the values of records to be output.
 Properties for records will be included in the output if the -p option is specified.
 Individual records can be chosen for output by specifying their record ID, or every record can be selected by specifying "all".
 If no option is specified, the program will attempt to open and verify the storage, exiting with zero (success) if the format of the storage is valid.